 Top 5 Must-do (Historic) Activities In Beijing

-If you want to marvel at Beijing’s modern wonders then check out THIS POST instead.
+If you want to experience Beijing’s modern side, then check out THIS POST instead.

 1. The Forbidden City

-Tickets do sell out in advance for here so I would advise you to buy online.
+Tickets do sell out in advance here, so I would advise you to buy online.
 You can book up to seven days in advance.
-Don’t worry if you fail to secure your spot though, they do allow foreign travellers to enter on the day.
-Make sure you access the ticket office via the Eastern gate instead of the Tiananmen Gate, take your passport (as you need with all the attractions in the city) and you should be able to buy one after filling in a form at the ticket office.
+Don’t worry if you fail to secure your spot, though; they do allow foreign travellers to enter on the day.
+Make sure you access the ticket office via the Eastern Gate instead of the Tiananmen Gate, take your passport (as you need with all the attractions in the city), and you should be able to buy one after filling in a form at the ticket office.

-Top tip: Combine your trip with wander around Tiananmen square first and Jingshan Park after.
-You can see panoramic views of the whole complex (and Beijing) from the top of the park and it looks incredible on a clear day.
+Top tip: Combine your trip with a wander around Tiananmen Square first and Jingshan Park after.
+You can see panoramic views of the whole complex (and Beijing) from the top of the park, and it looks incredible on a clear day.

 2. The Great Wall